-Houseplants make great Mothers Day gifts because there is such a wide variety available, with some that are low-maintenance and easy-going for the new gardener and some that require a little more attention for mums that are well-versed in all things green-fingered.
+Houseplants make great Mothers Day gifts because there is such a wide variety available.
+Some are low-maintenance and easy-going for the new gardener.
+And some require a little more attention for mums that are well-versed in all things green-fingered.

 So, read on to discover my five favorite plants for perfect Mother’s Day gifts:

-Potted Rhododendron simsii (azaleas) make fabulous Mothers Day presents because they flower around the same time of year and have even become something of a tradition for many people.
+Potted Rhododendron simsii (azaleas) make fabulous Mothers Day presents.
+They flower around the same time of year and have even become something of a tradition for many people.
 They differ from the evergreen azaleas that we plant outside, as they are grown specifically as houseplants.

 Azaleas are immensely thirsty plants and will need plenty of water to see them through the flowering season and beyond.

-Try not to let the compost dry out and occasionally sit the pot in water until bubbles appear at the top of the compost.
+Try not to let the compost dry out.
+Occasionally sit the pot in water until bubbles appear at the top of the compost.
 This will ensure they get all the moisture they need to flourish!

 They come in a range of colours, from blushing pink to deep purple and even white, so don’t forget to get one in your Mum’s favourite shade.

-These are hugely popular houseplants and they come in a massive variety of colours, sizes and styles.
+These are hugely popular houseplants.
+They come in a massive variety of colours, sizes and styles.
 They used to be quite slim on selection in the UK, but nowadays you can buy everything from moth orchids to cymbidiums at your local garden centre (or even a lot of supermarkets).

 They are wonderful gifts for Mother’s Day, as they have a spectacular appearance and will bring a touch of panache to any home.

-They have a bit of a reputation for being difficult to care for, but once you understand what makes them tick, it’s not too tricky.
+Orchids have a bit of a reputation for being difficult to care for.
+But once you understand what makes them tick, it’s not too tricky.